 Magic Mountain in Londonderry, Vermont, is home to the Alakazam Tube Park, which is as much fun as it sounds!
 Tube all day for a single price on weekends and during holiday periods.

-With 10 lanes of tubing action, Mount Snow's Mixing Bowl offers a fun alternative to skiing for families visiting Thursday through Monday and holidays.
+With multiple lift-serviced lanes of tubing action, Mount Snow's Mixing Bowl offers a fun alternative to skiing for families visiting Friday through Monday and holidays.

 More from New England Travel